The Stoker

 "The Stoker" (original German: "Der Heizer") is a short story by Franz Kafka.
-Kafka wrote it as the first chapter of a novel he called Amerika, but he abandoned the novel in 1913 and published the one completed chapter alone as a pamphlet later that year.
-Since his death, it has usually been published along with the uncompleted fragments of Amerika.
+Kafka wrote it as the first chapter of an uncompleted novel that Max Brod titled and published as Amerika and that has subsequently been translated as The Man Who Disappeared (Amerika) and as Amerika: The Missing Person.
+Kafka abandoned the novel in 1913 and published "The Stoker" alone as a pamphlet later that year.
+Since his death, it has usually been published as the opening chapter of Amerika.

 Plot

 Sixteen-year-old Karl Rossmann arrives in New York Harbor on a slow-moving ship.
 He has been sent to America by his parents "because a maid had seduced him and then had his child."
 As he is about to go ashore, he remembers that he has left his umbrella below deck, so he asks a young man with whom he had been briefly acquainted during the voyage to watch his trunk while he runs to get it.

 Karl gets lost in the corridors and begins pounding on a door.
 A man lets him in and, since the man convinces Karl that it will be easier to find his umbrella and trunk (if they have not been stolen, that is) after all of the passengers have disembarked, the two start to talk.
 The man explains he is a stoker on the ship, but he is about to be fired because the chief engineer, a Romanian named Schubal, has a preference for Romanians, even though the ship, like the Stoker, is German.
 He says this must be the reason he is being let go because he has worked on many ships and, until now, has always been praised for his hard work.

 Karl sympathizes with the Stoker's story and accompanies him when he goes to collect his money and complain one more time about Schubal to the Chief Purser.
 They are admitted to the Purser's office, but are quickly told to leave when the Purser indicates he is too busy to listen to the Stoker.
 At this, Karl goes over to the Purser's desk, grabbing the attention of everyone present, including the Captain of the ship, who has been talking with a civilian.
 He explains that he believes the Stoker has been done an injustice and should be given an opportunity to air his grievances.